August 26, 2007

 flynn3.jpg

-Stockwell's dad had never really been around when he was a kid - and I believe his parents got divorced when he was quite little.
-He was raised by his mother, a single woman - and he basically grew up on the studio where he was under contract.
-A surreal life, to be sure.
+Some background that will be relevant for the Errol Flynn stories: Stockwell’s dad had never really been around when he was a kid, and his parents got divorced when he was quite little.
+He was raised by his mother, and he grew up on the MGM lot where he was under contract.

 When we graduated from MGM, we had to do a magazine layout of a graduation party: Rusty Tamblyn, me, Claude Jarman, Jr., Elizabeth Taylor, and Jane Powell.
 They wanted a photo with all of us outside in front of the schoolhouse.
 Elizabeth was so happy she threw her books in the air, and Miss McDonald [the principal] came running out, screaming at the photographers, "Don't have her throw her books like that."